 When you’re using Bluetooth headphones, you might miss some audio if you’re deaf or hard of hearing in one ear.
 That’s because stereo recordings usually have distinct left- and right-channel audio tracks.
 Apple Watch can help by playing both audio channels in both ears, and it lets you adjust the balance for greater volume in either ear.

 You can adjust your Mono Audio settings from the Apple Watch app on your iPhone.
-Open the Apple Watch app, tap the My Watch tab, then tap General > Accessibility > Mono Audio.
+Open the Apple Watch app, tap the My Watch tab, then tap Accessibility > Mono Audio.

 Taptic Engine and Prominent Haptic

 The unique Taptic Engine provides a gentle tap on your wrist every time a notification comes in.
-You can choose the strength of your Haptic notifications, or turn on Prominent Haptic to pre-announce some common alerts.
+You can enable Haptic notifications, or turn on Prominent Haptic to pre-announce some common alerts.

 On your Apple Watch, go to Settings > Sounds & Haptics.